Azure/azure-sql-database-samples/Python/README.md

 ### Create a database and retrieve your connection string

 See the [getting started page](http://azure.microsoft.com/documentation/articles/sql-database-get-started/) to learn how to create a sample database and get your connection string.
+It is important you follow the guide to create an AdventureWorks database template.
+The samples shown below only work with the AdventureWorks schema.